Fedegp17/intrumentacion/GUIA_SUPABASE.md

 ADD COLUMN IF NOT EXISTS temperature2 REAL,
 ADD COLUMN IF NOT EXISTS humidity2 REAL,
 ADD COLUMN IF NOT EXISTS soil_moisture1 REAL,
+ADD COLUMN IF NOT EXISTS soil_moisture2 REAL,
-ADD COLUMN IF NOT EXISTS soil_moisture2 REAL;
+ADD COLUMN IF NOT EXISTS uv_index REAL;

 -- Renombrar columnas antiguas si es necesario
 -- (Si antes eran 'temperature' y 'humidity')